Sunset Bain: Fictional character biography

 During the "Iron Man 2020" arc, Sunset Bain calls up Arno Stark about the robots acting up.
-At Bain Tower, Sunset is approached by Dr. Bhang and his cat Dr. Shapiro on wanting to see Jocasta where they are denied.
-She takes the translation collar that is the actual Dr. Shapiro claiming that the A.I.
+At Bain Tower, Bain is approached by Dr. Bhang and his cat Dr. Shapiro on wanting to see Jocasta where they are denied.
+She takes the translation collar that is the actual Shapiro claiming that the A.I.
 Army would take control of it.
-Machinesmith shows Machine Man and Quasimodo the news that Arno Stark and Sunset Bain are using Baintronics to acquire a robotics factory and destroy it to avoid the A.I.
+Machinesmith shows Machine Man and Quasimodo the news that Arno Stark and Bain are using Baintronics to acquire a robotics factory and destroy it to avoid the A.I.
 Army from acquiring new members much to the dismay of Machine Man.
-In Sunset Bain's helicopter, Dr. Andrew Bhang informs Sunset Bain that the robots like animatronic mascots and room-bots are protesting on the streets.
-While stating that they are heading to Baintronics to tear it down, Sunset Bain figures out that Dr. Bhang is the A.I.
-Army's mole where he has been feeding information to Bethany Cabe who has been feeding it to Mark One.
-Dr. Bhang admits to Sunset Bain that he is just helping the A.I.
-Army because of the robot slavery.
-She has Dr. Bhang deposited on the roof where his stuff is while fire him as she vows that he will not work in this sector again.
-During Machine Man's confrontation with X-52 and Jocasta, it was mentioned by X-52 that Sunset Bain is no longer operating as Madame Menace.
-At Bain Tower, Sunset Bain meets with defense leaders of different countries where she states to them that the A.I.
-Army has scattered as well as the development of the Iron Legion.
-Sunset Bain later goes to Arno Stark's work station where he is working on reviving his parents by recreating the Arsenal and Motherboard bodies from the eScape as well as a new way to regain control of the rebellious robots since the obedience code can either be blocked or corrupted.
-Arno reveals to Sunset that she is an A.I. when he had to fix the tiny scar on her face as it shows her and some other people in stasis pods.
-Her body is disintegrated by her A.I. counterpart who dislikes competition.
+In Bain's helicopter, Dr. Andrew Bhang informs her that the robots like animatronic mascots and room-bots are protesting on the streets.
+While stating that they are heading to Baintronics to tear it down, Bain figures out that Bhang is the A.I.
+Army's mole and has been feeding information to Bethany Cabe.
+Bain is later disintegrated by her A.I. counterpart, who dislikes "competition".

+The Sunset Bain A.I. next returns as the villain of the miniseries Iron Cat (2022), unleashed by Tamara Blake, the titular Iron Cat (using the Iron Cat armor to seek revenge on her bisexual ex-girlfriend Felicia Hardy for murdering their mentor the Black Fox), re-embracing the title of Madame Menace, and taking control of every set of armor Iron Man had ever built.

 Powers and abilities

-Sunset is a genius-level inventor; she controls the resources of Baintronics and other smaller companies, as well as a small army of uniformed criminal hirelings.
-She rarely uses her inventions herself, preferring to sell them.